RaVeR76/My-Vinyl-Answer/README.md

 #### Icons

 [Font Awesome](https://fontawesome.com/) will be the main source for any icons that I require.
-I will deffo be using the various basic icons and some social media icons on my website.
+I will deffo be using the various basic icons and some music icons on my website.
 Other than them, we will just have to see what suits and fits the web page layout perfectly.